CephalofairGames/merc-packs-faq/index.md

 <p><b>Do I still get the bonuses from poisoning one of my allies if they prevent the condition (such as with Safeguard)?</b> Yes.
 You have fulfilled the requirement, even if they don't keep the poison.</p>

-<p><b>I have questions about the two check perk, Xorn's Propogation...</b> (1) Yes, you can control the monster even if it has already acted in the round.
-This happens out of turn.
-(2) If the ability has bonuses for elemental consumption, it can consume elements to improve it, and won't benefit from any previous elemental consumptions.
-(2a) It will repeat any elemental infusions, as well.
-(3) The monster would still have any conditions it had; this happens before it actually dies.
-(4) If the monster enters any traps or hazards while being controlled, it will remove any traps, and suffer any conditions from them, but can't take further damage.
-(5) If the monster dies during its own turn, it will still have its full ability card to use, and will need its own, individual interactions with elements.
-It would need to consume its own element to gain any benefits, and would infuse its own when it's finished.</p>
+<p><b>I have questions about the two check perk, Xorn's Propogation...</b></p>
+<p>(1) Yes, you can control the monster, even if it has already acted in the round - or even if it dies during its own turn.
+This happens immediately, inserted into the turn order, and it always performs its full card.</p>
+<p>(2) Its elemental interactions are completely separate from the other monsters of its kind.
+If the ability card has bonuses for elemental consumption, it can consume elements to improve it - and won't benefit from any previous elemental consumptions.
+It will repeat any elemental infusions, as well.
+If the element is wild, it can be different from the rest of the monster set.</p>
+<p>(3) The monster would still have any conditions it had; this happens before it actually dies, when it would lose those.</p>
+<p>(4) If the monster enters any traps or hazards while being controlled, it will remove any traps, and suffer any conditions from them, but can't take further damage.</p>
+<p>(5) If the monster dies during its own turn, it will still have its full ability card to use - and will start fresh on elemental interactions.
+It would need to consume its own element to gain any benefits, and would infuse its own when it's finished - even if it's acting in the middle of the rest of its monster set.</p>

 </details>
 <br>